abmaurya/Unity-ConsoleTiny/README.md

 # Unity-ConsoleTiny
 Console Tiny is a powerful replacement for Unity's editor console.
+(Works with Unity 2022.1.0b16)

 ## Feature
 - Text Search Filter